-When you make a road trip in Virginia you will experience an incredible variety of landscapes, terrain, and habitats in which to undertake an equally amazing variety of adventures.
+When road tripping through Virginia, you will experience an incredible variety of landscapes, terrain, and habitats in which to undertake an equally amazing variety of adventures.
 Do you want to strike out for the ocean where you can try sea kayaking the tidal shores of the Atlantic, camping in a maritime forest, and hiking through a wildlife refuge?
 You can do that in Virginia.

 Or perhaps you prefer a mountain-centric adventure, trekking to the top of a high peak with a stunning 360-degree panorama, then paddling a thrilling, chilling whitewater river, capped off with a challenging mountain bike ride in rugged terrain.
-You can do that in Virginia.
+You can do that, too, in Virginia.

-Check out these five Virginia road trips for outdoor lovers.
-Then pack your outdoor toys – and your sense of adventure — to experience the thrills of the Virginia outdoors.
+Check out these five Virginia road trips for outdoor lovers, then pack your outdoor toys – and your sense of adventure — to experience the thrills of the Virginia outdoors along the open road.

 –VIRGINIA ARROWHEAD ROAD TRIP–